-I will start off stating that this is my own list.
-My personal opinion of films, that make me chuckle.
+I will start off by stating that this is my own list, a simple collection of personal opinions of films that make me chuckle.
 Disagree?
 Comment below!
-It took me longer to figure out the ordering than list itself.
+It took me longer to figure out the ordering than the list itself.
 The decision came down to fond memories, more on that in each description.
 The descriptions will be short, as I do not want any spoilers, just why I think these are my top comedies.

-You can’t mention any sort of media today with out it being made fun of by South Park.
-The show has become renowned for it’s crude, rude, and art filled way of getting points across.
+You can’t mention any sort of media today without it being made fun of by South Park.
+The show has become renowned for its crude, rude, and art-filled way of getting points across.
 So why not make a movie.
-The movie was my first introduction to the show, as growing up, and in my later years, it was not something I had interest in, nor was allowed to watch.
+The movie was my first introduction to the show, as growing up, and in my later years, it was not something I had an interest in, nor was allowed to watch.
 The movie covers so many points that should offend you, but you can not let it.
 You must laugh, and that is why I put it on my list.

 5: Office Space